hdocmsu/hdocmsu.github.io/_pages/resume.md

 -   Applications of Statistics, Data Science, Machine Learning, and Deep Learning to Medical Imaging and Healthcare

--   Evaluations and Translations of Innovative Imaging Solutions into Clinical Practice
+-   Clinical Evaluations and Translations of Innovative Imaging Solutions into Clinical Practice

 -   End-to-end Project Management and Collaborations